Looking for the best family day trip from Brisbane by car?

 How far is Fraser Island from Brisbane?

-- You’ll need to catch a ferry from River Heads or Kingfisher Bay Resort, both approximately 3hrs and 40mins from Brisbane, 300kms away.
+- You’ll need to catch a ferry from River Heads or Kingfisher Bay Resort, both approximately 3hrs and 40mins from Brisbane by car, 300kms away.
 From here, its a brief cruise across to Fraser Island.
 Check the timetable and plan your arrival.

 - It’s a long journey from Brisbane, so it’s best to join a tour in case you get lost along the way.
 It’s good to have a local guide on this tricky trip to Fraser Island.